-A politically exposed person (PEP) is defined by the Financial Action Task Force (FATF) as an individual who is or has been entrusted with a prominent public function.
+A politically exposed person (PEP) is defined by the Financial Action Task Force (FATF) as an individual who is or has been entrusted with a prominent public function.6

-- Foreign PEPs: individuals who are or have been entrusted with prominent public functions by a foreign country, for example Heads of State or government, senior politicians, senior government, judicial or military officials, senior executives of state-owned corporations, important political party officials. - Domestic PEPs: individuals who are or have been entrusted domestically with prominent public functions, for example Heads of State or government, senior politicians, senior government, judicial or military officials, ibid
+- Foreign PEPs: individuals who are or have been entrusted with prominent public functions by a foreign country, for example Heads of State or government, senior politicians, senior government, judicial or military officials, senior executives of state-owned corporations, important political party officials. - Domestic PEPs: individuals who are or have been entrusted domestically with prominent public functions, for example Heads of State or government, senior politicians, senior government, judicial or military officials, senior executives of state-owned corporations, important political party officials. - International organization PEPs: persons who are or have been entrusted with a prominent function by an international organization. - Family members are individuals who are related to a PEP either directly (consanguinity) or through marriage or similar (civil) forms of partnership. - Close associates are individuals who are closely connected to a PEP, either socially or professionally.